Biography

 Conductor

-A native of Hong Kong, Ms. Chan studied at Smith College and the University of Michigan.
-In 2014 she became the first female winner of the Donatella Flick Conducting Competition, enabling her to spend the 2015–16 season as assistant conductor at the London Symphony, where she worked closely with Valery Gergiev.
-For the following season Ms. Chan joined the Dudamel Fellowship program of the Los Angeles Philharmonic.
-She also owes much to the support and encouragement of Bernard Haitink, whose masterclasses she attended in 2015.
+Born in Hong Kong, Chan studied at Smith College and at the University of Michigan.
+In 2014 she became the first female winner of the Donatella Flick Conducting Competition and went on to spend her 2015–16 season as assistant conductor at the London Symphony, where she worked closely with Valery Gergiev.
+In the following season, Elim Chan joined the Dudamel Fellowship program of the Los Angeles Philharmonic.
+She also owes much to the support and encouragement of Bernard Haitink, whose masterclasses she attended in Lucerne.

 Please wait...